WINGS-UHM/Web/landing.md

 ---
 layout: page
-title: Example Landing Page
+title: WINGS Lab
-subtitle: This is an example landing page with callouts
+subtitle: Wireless Intelligent Networks for FutureG with Security
 hero_height: is-large
 hero_link: /page-1/
 hero_link_text: Example Call To Action
 show_sidebar: false
-callouts: example_callouts
+callouts: WINGS_callouts
 ---

 This is an example landing page.
 It is built using the Hero and Callouts.